 Applicants can submit their PCAT scores if they feel that it would strengthen their overall application.
 Applicants with less than a 3.0 cumulative GPA are strongly encouraged to submit PCAT scores as part of their application.

 Please reach out to our Director of Admissions who can assist you with questions and personalized admissions advising.

 The UofSC College of Pharmacy’s admission process operates on a rolling basis.
 Interviews are scheduled September through mid-March.
 Not all applicants are invited to interview; applicants not selected for an interview will not be considered for admission.

-Once your verified PharmCAS application, supplemental application and PCAT score (official or unofficial) have been received by the College of Pharmacy, the Admissions Committee will review your application package and selected applicants will be invited to interview for admission into the Pharm.D. program.
+Once your verified PharmCAS application and supplemental application have been received by the College of Pharmacy, the Admissions Committee will review your application package and selected applicants will be invited to interview for admission into the Pharm.D. program.

 The on-site interview consists of a College of Pharmacy overview presentation, two 30-minute one-on-one interviews, a student-led tour of the college and an exit interview; this process will take about half a day.
 Interviewees are required to bring three copies of an updated resume to the interview.